 Myth 6: A car battery will recharge after a jump and few minutes of driving

 Not even close.
 It can take hours of driving to give the battery a full charge, especially after a cold winter.
 All those power accessories in your car draw so much power that the alternator has little left to recharge the battery.
 You can check to see if the battery will still hold a charge by having your battery tested.
 If it can, several hours may be needed on a battery charger to give the battery a full charge.

 We recently read a survey about customer behavior and how they choose a mechanic.
-Reputation was the most important factor given by both men and women, closely followed by price, then trust.
+Reputation was the most important factor provided by both men and women, closely followed by price, then trust.
 Wouldn’t it be great if you could find all three in one place?
-Osceola Garage has been serving the Putnam County Community for over 25 years and is proud to offer a great reputation, car care clinics, and unbeatable prices.
-We know car maintenance is important, but more important, are the people driving them.
-If you’re looking for a new mechanic, choose one that see’s the person first and takes the time to explain car maintenance to you.
-Our doors are always open and we stand behind our serviced cars with our $26,000 Lifetime Protection Plan.
+Osceola Garage has been serving the Putnam County Community for over 25 years and is proud to offer an excellent reputation, car care clinics, and unbeatable prices.
+We know car maintenance is important but more important, are the people driving them.
+If you’re looking for a new mechanic, choose one that sees the person first and takes the time to explain car maintenance to you.
+Our doors are always open, and we stand behind our serviced cars with our $26,000 Lifetime Protection Plan.